Skip to main content

 Latin and Greek text

 Foreign words, notably Latin and Greek, should be italicised, e.g. civitas (although those in common English usage need not be, e.g. villa).
+Place names and legion names should not be italicised.

 Greek characters can be used but must be in a Unicode Greek font (preferably Orthos).